ueokande/vim-vixen/README.md

 :addbookmark My bookmark title
 ```

-The key map <kbd>a</kbd> is a convenient way to create a bookmark from the
+The keymap <kbd>a</kbd> is a convenient way to create a bookmark for the
 current page.
-That shows `:addbookmark` with a title from the current page into
+It populates the console with `:addbookmark` and the title of
+the current page.

+#### `:set`

+The `:set` command can be used to temporarily override properties in the
 console.

-#### `:set` command

-`:set` command can temporary override properties using console.
-See
-[properties](#properties) section for more detailed description of available
+See the [properties](#properties) section for more details on
-properties.
+the available properties.

 ### Properties

-Plugin supports configurable properties which can be configured in JSON
+Vim Vixen can be configured by defining settings in a JSON document, e.g.:
-settings:

 ```json
 {